Skip to main content

 Wrap-up

-Recruitment can be both costly and time-consuming, so it’s important for managers to keep a close eye on the rate of employee turnover at their business.
+Recruitment can be both costly and time-consuming, so managers must keep a close eye on the staff turnover rate at their business.

 Some staff turnover is normal, and it can be higher in some industries than others.
-But be sure to keep a log not only of the number of staff leaving your company, but the roles they work in and the departments they belong to.
+But be sure to keep a log not only of the number of staff leaving your company but also the roles they work in and the departments they belong to.